Software Quality Assurance | qa software testing

 QA automation maintenance involves having separate software run tests on the product being developed.
 It’s a way to reduce repetition and of performing more advanced testing.
 Automated maintenance quality assurance testing is designed for environments where the software runs through its lifecycle multiple times a day.
 This type of continuous integration is more robust than the traditional development models that worked in stages.
 Automation is also highly useful in detecting more serious bugs and security vulnerabilities, which can be costly in the long run.

 Is there a role for manual testing in software development?

 “First do it, then do it right, then do it better.”
 Addy Osmani

-While automating software tests is a normal procedure, there are times when humans are needed, particularly when testing for user experience.
+While automating software maintenance tests is a normal procedure, there are times when humans are needed, particularly when testing for user experience.
 They need to evaluate usability as well as language and localization features, which aren’t tasks that can be automated.
 During automated testing, manual testers are invaluable in handling anomalies that automation can’t quite solve.
 Manual testing expands the testing coverage, making it more comprehensive.

 What are the types of manual testing?